 You're currently using the accessible version on a desktop device.
 Turn off accessibility mode.

 Norwegian has an ambition to continue reducing emissions per passenger and help making aviation carbon neutral by 2050.
-The environmental footprint is reduced by flying the most modern and fuel-efficient aircraft in the skies.
+The single most important thing an airline can do in order to reduce emissions, is to invest in new aircraft.
 Since 2008, Norwegian has reduced its emissions per passenger kilometre by 30 percent.
-Norwegian also actively engages in various tree planting projects around the world that help reduce emissions.

 The average fleet age for Norwegian's aircraft is 3.8 years, making it one of the greenest and most fuel-efficient fleets in the world.
 Norwegian uses the technologically advanced Boeing 787 Dreamliner and the Boeing 737 MAX 8 on its intercontinental routes.
 The Dreamliner consumes less than 80 per cent fuel compared to its counterparts and the MAX consumes 14 per cent less than the 737-800.

 In September 2018 The International Council on Clean Transportation (ICCT) named Norwegian the world's most fuel-efficient airline on transatlantic routes.

 The ICCT have analysed the fuel efficiency of the 20 leading airlines on routes between the U.S. to Europe in 2017.
 Following rigorous scientific assessments, Norwegian once again rose to the top as the most fuel-efficient airline on transatlantic routes for a second time in history, also receiving this honor in 2015 when the ICCT released its first study.
 Following rigorous scientific assessments, Norwegian once again rose to the top as the most fuel-efficient airline on transatlantic routes for a second time in history, also receiving this honour in 2015 when the ICCT released its first study.

 Norwegian has partnered with AVTECH Sweden AB allowing Norwegian’s pilots to receive accurate wind and temperature information to explore the possibility of reducing fuel consumption and thereby reducing Norwegian's environmental footprint.
 Norwegian's pilots will gain access to the highest quality weather data available.
 When this data is fed into the aircraft’s Flight Management Computer, the aircraft’s flightpath can be adjusted and optimized.
 The goal is to deliver better fuel and time estimates as well as fuel efficient descents with less speed deviations.